FrederikDeGrove/NewsPapers/README.md

 This repository contains the following files:

 - data_preprocessing: all preprocessing steps performed on the raw datafiles.
-- descriptive: all descriptive analyses found in the MP.
+- descriptive: all descriptive analyses.
 - boosting_trees: all code for performing analysis using XGBoost.
 - neural_networks: all code for building and testing network architectures.
 - word_embeddings_explore: code for having a look at the embeddings of the best feed-forward model with one hidden layer.